skgithub14/compareDFx/README.md

     marked as `"matched"`, `"addition"`, `"deletion"`, or `"changed"`.
     The user should fix these errors and re-run the comparison.

+- `source`: this column is only show in the data top-bottom sheet and tells you whether the data in the row came from `df1` or `df2`

-The next three columns are hidden by default, but can be shown by clicking the “+” in the top left corner of the worksheet:
+The next set of columns are hidden by default, but can be shown by clicking the “+” in the top left corner of the worksheet:

 - `change group`: if `discrepancy` contains `"changed"` this column will